rehierl/html-outliner-spec/readme.md

 outline algorithm's definition, translate it into pseudocode and then just implement it.

+The main purpose of this repository is to try to implement the algorithm as is.
-Unfortunately, there are quite a few details that still need to be clarified ...
+Unfortunately, there are quite a few questions that still need to be answered ...

 ## Overview